To Do the Will of Our Father in Heaven

 To Do the Will of Our Father in Heaven: Toward a Partnership between Jews and Christians is the Orthodox Rabbinic Statement on Christianity published by the Center for Jewish–Christian Understanding and Cooperation (CJCUC) in 2015.
-It was initially signed by over 25 prominent Orthodox rabbis in Israel, United States, and Europe, and now has over 60 signatories.
+It was initially signed by over 25 prominent Orthodox rabbis in Israel, United States, and Europe, and now has over 95 signatories.

 Historical background

 The Holocaust

 The statement cites the Holocaust (the Shoah) as the "warped climax" of centuries of disrespect, rejection and oppression of Jews.
-It states that this enmity weakened resistance to the evil forces of anti-semitism and the ability of Jews and Christians to engage in constructive dialogue for the good of humankind.
+It states that this enmity weakened resistance to the evil forces of antisemitism and the ability of Jews and Christians to engage in constructive dialogue for the good of humankind.

-Nostra Aetate
+Nostra aetate

-The statement marks Nostra Aetate of the Second Vatican Council, which was published 50 years beforehand in 1965, as the instigator for the process of reconciliation between Jews and Christians.
+The statement marks Nostra aetate of the Second Vatican Council, which was published 50 years beforehand in 1965, as the instigator for the process of reconciliation between Jews and Christians.
+In Nostra aetate the Vatican broke with 2,000 years of tradition by declaring that all Jews -- then, now, and in the future should not be condemned as "Christ killers".

 Rabbinical sources

 The statement takes from the teachings of Maimonides and Yehuda Halevi and acknowledges Christianity as an emergence of a "willed divine outcome" in human history and as a "gift to the nations".

 The document also cites from Rabbi Jacob Emden in regards to the "double goodness" that Jesus brought to the world; The strengthening of the Torah of Moses and the instilling of moral traits through the seven commandments of Noah.

 The statement cites Rabbi Samson Raphael in regards to the Christian acceptance of The Old Testament as a book of Divine revelation and Rabbi Shear Yashuv in stating that Jews and Christians have a duty in perpetuating moral values which are essential for the welfare and survival of humanity.